mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.

+### Resetting the Patroni state in Consul

+As a last resort, if your Patroni cluster is in an unknown/bad state and no node can start, you can reset the Patroni state in Consul completely, resulting in a reinitialized Patroni cluster when the first Patroni node starts.

+WARNING:
+This can be destructive and lead the cluster into a bad state, make sure you stop all Patroni services as part of these steps.

+The procedure for resetting the Patroni state in Consul is:

+1. Stop Patroni on all nodes using `gitlab-ctl stop patroni`.
+1. Reset the state in Consul using `/opt/gitlab/embedded/bin/consul kv delete -recurse /service/postgresql-ha/`.
+1. Start the first Patroni node, which will initialize the Patroni cluster and be elected as a leader, using `gitlab-ctl start patroni`.
+1. Start all other Patroni nodes that will join the Patroni cluster as replicas, using `gitlab-ctl start patroni`.

 ### Issues with other components

 If you're running into an issue with a component not outlined here, be sure to check the troubleshooting section of their specific documentation page: